Filipondios/Peter-Griffin-Alert/README.md

 <br>

 ## How to run it?
 Clone or download the zip of the repository, or just download the .jar file.
-Then just make double xlick on it or run the following command:
+Then just make double click on it or run the following command:
 ```bash
 java -jar "Peter.java"
 ```